evandanowitz/to-do-list-app/README.md

-The Pokédex application project displays a list of 150 Pokémon that have been dynamically created in JavaScript and are sourced from an external API.
-When a user clicks on one of the Pokémon buttons, a modal will appear displaying details of the selected Pokémon such as name, height, type(s) and an image.
-To get rid of the modal, click anywhere outside of the modal, the "X" in the top-right corner, or press the "Esc" key on your keyboard.
+The To-Do List application project was created using jQuery, one of JavaScript's most popular and widely used libraries.
+You are able to create To-Do List items by typing in the input field and clicking the button to write them on the page.
+You then have the ability to eliminate the item by clicking on the "X" next to it.
+If you have multiple items on your list, you can rearrange them by dragging above or below another item.
+If you want to cross out items with a strikethrough as you complete tasks, you can do so by double clicking on the item.

-The goal behind this project was to create a function Pokédex app by taking my current HTML, CSS, and JavaScript files and implementing Bootstrap to create modals, navbars, etc.
+The goal behind this project was to create a functional app by taking vanilla JavaScript code and converting it into jQuery code.

-This project is dependent upon HTML, CSS, JavaScript and one of JavaScript's mos
+This project is dependent upon HTML, CSS, JavaScript and, of course, jQuery.

-The project uses the following API: https://pokeapi.co/api/v2/pokemon/?limit=150

-Have fun and enjoy!
+Go ahead and get some tasks added to your To-Do List!